matoous/dzxcz/content/gear/software.md

 [Berkeley Mono Typeface](https://berkeleygraphics.com/typefaces/berkeley-mono/) is my font of choice for terminal and IDEs.

+At the moment I am using the [Modus Vivendi](https://protesilaos.com/emacs/modus-themes).
+A accessible theme, conforming with the highest standard for colour contrast between background and foreground values (WCAG AAA) theme by [Protesilaos Stavrou](https://protesilaos.com/) originally built for GNU Emacs.

 ## Browser

 After some back and forth on [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Safari](https://www.apple.com/safari/) I lended on [Arc](https://arc.net/) which is currently my default browser for desktop.